 The Institute for Astrophysics in Göttingen is the only university institut in the state of Lower Saxony where teaching and research in astronomy and astrophysics is performed.
-It is is a modern institute within the department of physics at the Georg-August University.
-Since June 2005 the institute is located in the modern new building of the department.
+It is is part of the department of physics at the Georg-August University and located in the building of the department since 2005.

-Scientific observations are no longer performed from Göttingen but from external stations and international observatories located e.g. in Spain, Texas, Chile, and Southafrica.
-In addition, space-based telescopes like the Hubble Space Telescope, the X-ray telescopes Chandra and XMM-Newton, and the SOHO and STEREO space observatories are used.
+Scientific observations are performed with own telescopes of the institute in Göttingen, Texas, and Southafrica and with international observatories located e.g. in Spain, Texas, Chile, and Southafrica.
+In addition, space-based telescopes like the Hubble Space Telescope, the X-ray telescopes Chandra and XMM-Newton, and the space-craft Parker Solar Probe are used.
 Data collected at these observatories are analyzed at the institute in Göttingen using powerful computers and are interpreted by theoretical models and complex numerical simulations.

 Institut für Astrophysik

 Acting DirectorProf.
 Dr. S. Dreizler, Tel. +49 (0)551 39-25041